Exa-Networks/exabgp/README.rst

 Prerequisites
 -------------

-ExaBGP requires python 3.6 or later.
+ExaBGP requires a recent python 3 version (3.7 or later recommended).
 It includes/vendors its dependencies.

 Using pip
 ---------